Enoch Pratt Free Library: Current

 The replacement structure occupies the entire block facing the Old Baltimore Cathedral.
 Construction began in June 1931, during the darkest, most difficult days of the financial Great Depression and along with other major construction projects occurring at that time with the building of a new U.S. Courthouse and Post Office at Battle Monument Square at North Calvert and East Lexington-Fayette Streets, and the new Municipal Office Building on Holliday Street, across from the old Baltimore City Hall and the new Federal Courthouse/Post Office, offered an important source of desperately needed employment to the hundreds of out-of-work citizens of the city.

 The architects were C. and N. Friz, with consulting architects Tilton & Githens from New York.
 The building was completed in January 1933, and opened to the public on February 3, with a record of not one day of suspended service since the original beginnings of "Enoch Pratt's Folly" on January 5, 1886.
 In Spring of 2016, ground was broken on a $115 million restoration of the historic Central Library.
-The building remains open to the public.
+The building remained open to the public.
 February 11–19, the Central Library closed to the public to relocate departments to the newly renovated upper floors, and to begin renovation of the lower levels.
-The restoration was expected to be complete in the fall of 2019.
+The restoration was completed in Fall of 2019.
+A Grand Reopening block party drew a crowd of 9,000 people.

 In 2020, the Senator Barbara A. Mikulski Room, with mementos and Mikulski's Presidential Medal of Freedom, was opened in the Central Library.